1. Home

 • Schools

-Complete the lesson on Framing a Message.
-Then decide – What do you want to accomplish by sharing your data-supported story?
-Consider the following:
+What do you want to accomplish by sharing your data-supported story?
+Consider what action you want your audience to take.

 • Encourage water filtration